Our long-term plans for Crummock Water, Chapelhouse Reservoir and Overwater

 We'll ensure that contractors appointed to carry out the work are experienced at working in sensitive locations, following practices during the construction period to protect the local landscape and habitats including sediment control to reduce impact to rivers, streams and lakes with measures in place to reuse materials in the wider scheme.

-• During the construction phase access to several areas around Crummock Water will be restricted, along with closures of some access routes, as safety is of utmost importance.
+During any construction activity we carry out, safety is always of utmost importance.
+Therefore, access to several areas around Crummock Water will be restricted, along with closures of some access routes during the work.

 We're working to establish the most appropriate solution to allow safe access to be returned to users as quickly as possible.
-We will also look to provide alternative routes, where feasible, to maintain access to the areas which would not be impacted by the proposed work.
+We'll also look to provide alternative routes, where feasible, to maintain access to the areas which would not be impacted by the proposed work.

-It is likely that the use of the National Trust car park at Lanthwaite Wood will be restricted while the work is carried out.
-We are looking at the provision of alternative parking during the proposed work.
+It is likely that the use of the National Trust car park at Lanthwaite Wood will be restricted over a period of around 4-5 months while the work is carried out .
+We are looking at the provision of alternative parking to provide an equivalent number of spaces during the proposed work.

 The use of Crummock Water for swimming and other water based activities (excluding powered crafts) is the responsibility of the land owner, National Trust.
 We are not aware of any plans to change the current recreational activities following completion of our proposed work.
 However, the lowering of the water level will widen the lake margin, which in turn could potentially change recreational access to the water from the gravel shoreline.